bondy-io/bondy_docs/docs/reference/configuration/cluster.md

 The configuration for the selected strategy in `cluster.peer_discovery.type`.
 Refer to each strategy documentation.

-Example: The selecte type requires two params `keyA` and `keyB` where the latter takes an array of values.
+Example: The selected type requires two params `keyA` and `keyB` where the latter takes an array of values.

 ```
 cluster.peer_discovery.config.keyA = value1